Dan0sz/host-webfonts-locally/readme.txt

 > How could using fonts via Google's service possibly run afoul of GDPR?
 The fact of the matter is that, when a font is requested by the user's browser, their IP is logged by Google and used for analytics.
 > — Lifehacker

-Leverage Browser Cache, Minimize DNS requests, reduce Cumulative Layout Shift and serve your Google Fonts in a 100% GDPR compliant way with OMGF!
+**Leverage Browser Cache**, **reduce DNS lookups/requests**, **reduce Cumulative Layout Shift** and make your Google Fonts **100% GDPR compliant** with OMGF!

 OMGF is written with performance and user-friendliness in mind.
 It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use to **minimize DNS requests** and speed up your WordPress website.

 = How Does It Work? =

-After installing the plugin, choose your Optimization Mode: Force (default) or Scan Posts/Pages (only available in Pro).

-When *Force* is selected, you can simply configure OMGF to work in the way you want, and run its detection mechanism on an address of your choosing.
-Tweak the stylesheet(s) as you wish and these will be used throughout your site.

-In *Automatic* (Pro) Mode, OMGF runs silently in the background and captures any requests made to fonts.googleapis.com or fonts.gstatic.com.
-When a webpage is first loaded, it reroutes these requests to its own Download API and copies the fonts over to your server.
-Then it generates a stylesheet for your fonts including SVG, EOT, TTF, WOFF and WOFF2 formats to guarantee maximum cross browser compatibility!

-When the fonts are downloaded and the stylesheet is generated, it rewrites every URL (pointing to fonts.googleapis.com or fonts.gstatic.com) to the locally hosted stylesheet and/or font.

-Please keep in mind that, although I try to make the configuration of this plugin as easy as possible, the concept of locally hosting a file or optimizing Google Fonts for *Pagespeed Insights* or *GT Metrix* has proven to be confusing for some people.
-If you're not sure of what your doing, please consult a SEO expert or Webdeveloper to help you with the configuration of this plugin or [hire me to do it for you](https://ffw.press/wordpress/omgf-expert-configuration/).

-= Features =
-- Automatically replace registered/enqueued Google Fonts in wp_head() with local copies,
-- Automatically remove registered/enqueued Google Fonts from wp_head(),
-- Manage Optimized Google Fonts,
+After installing the plugin, OMGF will automatically start looking for Google Fonts whenever a page is requested on your website.

+Every found stylesheet is listed in the **Manage Optimized Fonts** section of OMGF's settings screen.
+There, you can choose to:

-  - Preload above the fold fonts,
+- Preload fonts to reduce Cumulative Layout Shift above the fold,
-  - Don't load certain fonts or entire stylesheets.
-- Leverage the font-display (swap) option.
+- Unload fonts that're not used by you, your theme and/or plugins,
+- Set a Fallback Font Stack (OMGF Pro required), to further reduce Cumulative Layout Shift, or
+- Replace (OMGF Pro required) font-families with system fonts!

+= Other Features include =

+- **Remove Resource Hints** (preload, preconnect, dns-prefetch) pointing to fonts.googleapis.com or fonts.gstatic.com,
+- **Ensure text remains visible during webfont load** by forcing the *font-display* attribute to your Google Fonts,
+- **Ensure text remains visible during webfont load** by forcing the *font-display* attribute to all your other fonts!
+(OMGF Pro required),
+- Reduce the filesize of your fonts and stylesheets, by using the **Force subset** and ** Include File Types** feature (OMGF Pro required),

 = Additional Features in OMGF Pro =

-Everything in the free version, plus:

-- Specify a Fallback Font Stack for every Google Font, to reduce Cumulative Layout Shift,
-- Automatically remove/replace all Google Fonts throughout the entire document/page,
+- "Dig deeper" to find Google Fonts and optimized further.
+OMGF Pro supports:
+  - `@font-face` and `@import` statements inside **inline `<style>` blocks**,
+  - `@font-face` and `@import` statements inside **local stylesheets**,
+  - Web Font Loader (`webfont.js`),
-  - Also supports WebFont Loader (webfont.js), Early Access Google Fonts and requests in stylesheets using @import and @font-face statements.
+  - Early Access Google Fonts.
-  - Automatically generate different stylesheets for pages with different Google Fonts configurations.
   - Material Icons support.
-- Combine all Google Fonts stylesheets (requested by your theme and/or plugins) into one file,
-- Deduplicate Google Fonts stylesheets,
-- Rewrite stylesheets added by other plugins and/or themes to include the configured font-display (e.g. swap) option, this will remove *the ensure text remains visible during webfont load* optimization suggestion from Google PageSpeed Insights.
-- Define file types to include in stylesheet (WOFF, WOFF2, EOT, TTF, SVG),
-- Reduce loading time and page size, by forcing a certain subset(s) to be used for all Google Fonts requests,
-- Remove Resource Hints (preload, preconnect, dns-prefetch) pointing to fonts.googleapis.com or fonts.gstatic.com,
-- Modify `src` attribute for fonts in stylesheet using the Fonts Source URL option to fully integrate with your configuration,
+- Modify your fonts' `src: url()` attribute fully integrate with your configuration,
   - Use this to serve fonts and the stylesheets from your CDN, or
   - To serve fonts from an alternative path (e.g. when you're using Security through Obscurity plugins like WP Hide, etc.), or
+  - Set a relative path to easily migrate from development/staging areas to production/live, or
   - Anything you like!
 - Proper handling for AMP pages (Fallback to or remove Google Fonts).